Poetry Out Loud

 - Ensure school champion will attend state and national championships (if selected)

-- Provide school champion’s information to MHC by deadline of February 8, 2019
+- Provide school champion’s information to MH by deadline

 - Be prepared to report expenses, dates (teaching and competitions), and attendance numbers

-- NOTE: Before reimbursements can be distributed following the statewide competition, school surveys must be sent to MHC
+- NOTE: Before reimbursements can be distributed following the statewide competition, school surveys must be sent to MH

 - Full contest rules are available in the POL teacher’s guide.
 Hard copies are provided to participating teachers and available online.